Winchester Medical College: A cemetery discovered

 In 1928, a barn was razed on the farm of "wealthy farmer and fruit grower" Edward W. Cather, presumably near Cather's Farm Market, on Route 50 west of Winchester.
 While excavations to build a house were underway, a cemetery was found underneath the foundation of the former barn.
 In it there were not bodies or skeletons but loose human bones, enough of them to assemble several skeletons.
 "It is generally accepted that the bones were those of bodies dissected many years ago by students of the old Winchester Medical College."
-There was no identification with the bones and WMC's records were burned along with its building, so there is no way of knowing if any of the bones were from one of Brown's Negro raiders.
+There was no identification with the bones and WMC's records were burned along with its building, so there is no way of knowing if any of the bones were from one of Brown's African American raiders.
 There is also no note on what was done with the bones after they were dug up in 1928.